maxvisser/rocketchat.github.io/_posts/2017/11/2017-11-03-rocket-chat-ios-1-7-released.md

 ### Release contributors

-This release was made possible by the hard work of the following contributors.
+This release was made possible by the hard work of the following contributors:

 <ul>
   <li><a target="_blank" href="https://github.com/artrmz">artrmz</a></li>